4 August 2023

 Leadership for Innovation and Performance Happiness

 The business world is changing.
-Not only think of the impact of Covid-19 all over the world but also new regulations, competitive markets and globalization are just a few of the examples of the always and fast-paced evolution within business.
+Not only think of the impact of Covid-19 all over the world but also new regulations, competitive markets and globalisation are just a few of the examples of the always and fast-paced evolution within business.
 Experts are in agreement that nowadays innovation is a key driver for growth, and recent research by McKinsey found that no less than 94% of senior executives feel that people and corporate culture are the most important drivers of innovation.
 In this course we will focus on the vital and key role of leadership in that equation.
 Topics such as “how do leaders enable others to innovate?”, “how do companies benefit from happy and motivated staff members?" and “how do leaders incorporate and benefit from the disruptive qualities of technology?” will be discussed, and give students new and valuable insights into the role of leadership in long-term organizational success.

 This course will start with topics on personal leadership; helping you to get familiar with some of the individual characteristics of leadership supporting innovation and performance happiness.

 The assignment will connect each team to a real-life company in the Utrecht area and will take students outside the classroom to translate what their insights could mean for this specific organisation.
 During this assignment, teams will receive intensive coaching from our lecturers.
 At the end of the course each team will present their results.